maxckes/police_fir_case_study_and_analyzer/README.md

 ```bash
 streamlit run app.py
 ```
 Then open the local URL shown in your terminal.
-In the sidebar you can:
-- Select jurisdiction (display hint used in the prompt)
-- Choose Top‑K law sections to retrieve
-- Toggle “Show Raw LLM Output” to inspect/download the JSON
-- Upload a `.pdf`/`.txt` FIR or paste text in the chat input
+Paste your case details into the chat input to analyze.

 ### How it works (high‑level)
-1. Text comes from user input or PDF/TXT upload.
+1. Text comes from the user via the chat input (chat-only; file uploads removed).
 2. A query embedding is generated with `models/text-embedding-004`.
 3. Top‑K IPC/CrPC sections are retrieved from Chroma (metadata only).
 4. A detailed system prompt is assembled containing:
-   - FIR summary
+   - Case details (what you pasted)
    - Retrieved law sections (section number, name, full text)
-   - Jurisdiction
+   - Jurisdiction (uses a default in the app)
    - A strict JSON schema the model must follow
-5. `gemini-2.5-flash` returns a JSON object that the UI renders and can export.
+5. `gemini-2.5-flash` returns a JSON object that the UI renders.

-### Configuration knobs
+### Configuration
 - In `app.py`:
   - `LLM_MODEL_NAME = "gemini-2.5-flash"`
   - `EMBEDDING_MODEL_NAME = "models/text-embedding-004"`
   - `CHROMA_PATH = "fir_vector_db"`
   - `LAW_COLLECTION_NAME = "laws_collection"`
   - Generation controls: `LLM_TEMPERATURE`, `MAX_OUTPUT_TOKENS`
+  - Defaults (no sidebar UI): `jurisdiction` and `top_k_laws` are set in code.
+Adjust them in `st.session_state` initialization if needed.
 - In `load_law_corpus.py`:
   - `CHROMA_PATH`, `LAW_COLLECTION_NAME`, `EMBEDDING_MODEL`